 Kiplinger’s certainly isn’t perfect.
 Like Money and Smart Money, it cannot resist articles like “the biggest and best funds to own now!”
 In fact, some issues contain many pages ranking mutual funds.
 As an index fund investor, this sort of thing is worthless to me.
 I actually think it’s worthless to most investors.
 Most of the time, however, Kiplinger’s does a good job of tackling a variety of topics.

 If you’ve decided that you’d like to be an active investor, your top magazine choice is probably the AAII Journal from the American Association of Individual Investors.
 This 36-page publication is not for novices, however.
 Its content is often technical and it’s geared toward picking individual stocks.
 Still, the AAII Journal contains some of the best articles on investing that I’ve read.

 The AAII web site allows you to freely sample the “best of” the AAII Journal.
-Examples of recent topics from the magazine include:

 The AAII Journal is excellent, and I recommend it without hesitation to those interested in an active approach to investing or for those craving thoughtful in-depth articles on the subject.
 The downsides?
 This magazine isn’t for novices and it’s expensive.